 In late March, 1939, President Franklin D. Roosevelt stopped briefly in the Loveliest Village of the Plain and gave a speech.
-[UPDATE: You can see rare photos of the stop here.]
-He opened by complimenting Auburn’s football tradition and closed by hinting that he may have to pull for the Tigers come fall, presidential neutrality be damned.
+You can see rare photos of the stop here.
+He opened the speech by complimenting Auburn’s football tradition and closed by hinting that he may have to pull for the Tigers come fall, presidential neutrality be damned.
 And in between he talked about how wonderful it was to see all the good his WPA was doing for API, to see all the new buildings that were going up (at least in part) on Uncle Sam’s dime, like that wonderful new stadium under construction over there.

 And it was wonderful, or would be when it was finished.
 Fifteen thousand seats.
 Bathrooms.
 Workers were hammering away under lights in order to have it ready for the upcoming season, and they did, just barely.
 This year, Auburn was going to play its first home game in three seasons, its first (real) homecoming in three years, its first game ever in a stadium to call its own.
 Auburn Stadium was an incredible gift, and what was so cool is that we were actually going to unwrap it on November 30, Thanksgiving Day!

-Except… no we weren’t?
+Except… no, we weren’t?

 In August, our old “friend” FDR casually decreed that, hey, in addition to maybe running for a third term, he was bumping Thanksgiving up a week, much to the chagrin of the athletic departments across the gridded plain that annually anchored their football schedules with Plymouth Rock.
 It was the Depression, after all, and in the President’s mind, the country needed those seven extra Christmas shopping days.
 So re-mark your incorrect calendars, America: Turkey Day is now November 23rd!